This article has been updated as at 1 February 2021.

 How much can be reimbursed or claimed?

-If employers wish to reimburse their employees for the totality of their costs tax-free, then employees will generally need to keep receipts and this evidence would need to be provided to claim back the relevant amount.
+If employers wish to reimburse their employees for the reasonable costs tax-free, then employees will generally need to keep receipts and this evidence would need to be provided to claim back the relevant amount.
 However, reimbursement payments of £6 a week for those employees paid weekly or £26 a month for employees paid monthly (please note that the sums were £4/£18 respectively, prior to 6 April 2020) will be approved by HMRC and do not need to be justified.
-Employees looking to claim tax relief do not currently have an upper limit on how much can be claimed.
+Since October, employees can now also use HMRC’s government gateway to directly claim relief of £6 a week or £26 a month if they have been required to work from home at some point during the 2020/2021 tax year, without needing to keep receipts to justify their expenses.

 For more information on the employment law implications of working from home, see our recent blog here.